Associated Country Women of the World: Aims and Objectives

-The greatest resource ACWW has is its Member Societies around the world.
+The resource ACWW has is its Member Societies around the world.
 Through the Triennial World Conference they elect the Board of Trustees, who appoint Specified Committees.
 Every three years Member Societies have the opportunity to bring forward policy resolutions to be voted on by the membership.
 If adopted, all Societies have a mandate to work to achieve these policy resolutions in their own countries.

 The Board of Trustees adopts a Strategic Plan in each Triennium, and works to achieve its goals, in line with the wider Aims and Charitable Objectives of ACWW.
 Board Members and Central Office work to ensure representation at the United Nations, and to amplify the voices of members at the international level.
 Area Presidents work to unite the voices of members in their regions, and to raise local, national, and regional issues to the attention of the wider organisation.

 ACWW Central Office creates resources to support the Board of Trustees and Member Societies, collects and maintains information, showcases the best practice of Members, and coordinates international exchange of ideas, best practice, and processes.

 ACWW maintains partnerships with other organisations, and the Projects Committee and Board oversee the funding of small-scale, women-led development projects.
 These projects are delivered by local partners to ensure that local needs are met, local challenges are understood, and local voices are heard.